John French, 1st Earl of Ypres: Early army career

 French joined the Suffolk Artillery Militia in November 1870 where he was expected to put in about two months a year with the regiment.
 He initially failed his exams (mathematics and foreign languages) for a regular commission.
 He was commissioned as a lieutenant in the 8th King's Royal Irish Hussars on 28 February 1874, but there is no evidence that he ever served with them.

 He transferred to the 19th Hussars on 11 March 1874 possibly as it was less expensive—following the sale of the family home at Ripple Valley French's private income of £1,000 per annum was enough to cover the £500–£600 required by his new regiment.
 He was posted to Aldershot Command.
 He became an expert hunter and steeplechaser, permanently damaging the little finger of his right hand in a fall.
 The 19th Hussars were posted to Ireland in June 1876.
 In September 1877 French was one of two lieutenants who persuaded 70 drunk and mutinous troopers, who had armed themselves with sticks and threatened "murder", to return to barracks.
-In 1880 the 19th were deployed to Ballinrobe and Lough Mask to protect labourers ricking hay at the height of the Captain Boycott disturbances.
+In 1880 the 19th were deployed to Ballinrobe and Lough Mask to protect labourers at the height of the Captain Boycott disturbances.
 An Irishman hamstrung French's horse with a sickle while he was sitting on it.

 He became adjutant of his regiment on 1 June 1880.
-At that time the 19th Hussars had only one major but as three different men held that rank in three years (1877–1880) the resulting turnover of officers brought French his promotion to captain on 16 October 1880.
+Turnover of officers brought French his promotion to captain on 16 October 1880.

 He became adjutant of the Northumberland Hussars on 1 April 1881.
-While in Northumberland he missed out on active service: the 19th Hussars took part in the occupation of Egypt and Battle of Tel el-Kebir (13 September 1882) but French's applications to rejoin his regiment were rejected by the War Office.
+While in Northumberland he missed out on active service: the 19th Hussars took part in the occupation of Egypt and Battle of Tel el-Kebir but French's applications to rejoin his regiment were rejected by the War Office.
 An increase in the number of majors in the 19th Hussars brought French promotion to that rank on 3 April 1883.
 These promotions (captain at the age of 28, major at 30) were relatively rapid.